List of Tohoku Initiatives

 Japan Art Donation

-Japan Art Donation will use your relief donations for the revival of cultural institutions, the dispatching of artists, the conducting of workshops for the children who suffered, the opening of theatre plays, dances, and performances in the striken areas.
+Japan Art Donation has used relief donations for the revival of cultural institutions, the dispatching of artists, the conducting of workshops for the children who suffered, the opening of theatre plays, dances, and performances in the striken areas.
+The project seems to be discontinued.

 Based in: Tokyo